(revised Dec 5, 2016) -- [Download Official Packet]

 5 Categories - 11:00 AM, 12:00 PM, 1:00 PM, 2:00 PM, 3:00 PM

 Judging will be done by preliminary.
 Amount of judges for tasting will be decided according to the number of entries.
-Fifteen pieces should be the maximum per judge per category.
+Twenty pieces should be the maximum per judge per category.

 CTBA recommends all top ten entries be called out in each category and if possible all trays that make the finals table, but in no particular order.